DorFerenc/MeshGenerationPOC/README.md

 4. **Texture Mapping**:
    - The `TextureMapper` class applies texture to the generated mesh.
    - It maps colors from the point cloud to the mesh vertices.
-   - A spherical UV mapping is applied to the mesh.
+   - A smart UV mapping is applied to the mesh based on its shape (planar, cylindrical, or spherical).
    - The texture is smoothed to improve visual quality.

+5. **OBJ Conversion**:
+   - The `MeshToOBJConverter` class converts the textured mesh to OBJ format.
+   - It generates the OBJ file, MTL file, and a texture image.
+   - The converter handles proper referencing between OBJ, MTL, and texture files.

-5. **Visualization**:
+6. **Visualization**:
    - The process includes visualization steps for:
      - The original point cloud
      - The generated mesh
      - The textured mesh
    - Visualization is done using PyVista, providing interactive 3D views of each step.

-6. **Mesh Saving**:
+7. **Mesh Saving**:
-   - The final textured mesh can be saved in various formats (.ply, .vtp, .stl, .vtk) for further use or analysis.
+   - The final textured mesh can be saved in various formats (.ply, .vtp, .stl, .vtk, .obj) for further use or analysis.

 ## Usage